vl4ds/Documentation/device-type-developers-guide/z-wave-primer.rst

 The SmartThings hub automatically adds itself to association group 1 when a device that supports association joins the network.
-If this is inappropriate for your device type, your device type handler can use `AssociationRemove <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationRemove>`__ to undo it.
-To associate to a group higher than 1, the device type handler can send
+If this is inappropriate for your device type, your device handler can use `AssociationRemove <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationRemove>`__ to undo it.
+To associate to a group higher than 1, the device handler can send `AssociationSet <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationSet>`__.
-`AssociationSet <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationSet>`__.
-The hub's node ID is provided to device type handler code in the variable ``zwaveHubNodeId``.
+The hub's node ID is provided to device handler code in the variable ``zwaveHubNodeId``.